keremeris/InputEmulator/README.md

 Solving this issue will enable the tester to be able to use his/her computer while the test is running; in addition, it will also enable the parallelization of these type of tests, as they currently have to be sequentially.

+## Constraint
+- The execution and testing must work on Windows 10 and above.

 ## Visual Studio (VS) solution structure

 The Visual Studio (VS) solution contains two C# projects: